 TED TODD FLOORING

-Plank wood flooring, also known as hardwood flooring , is as simple as it sounds: using traditional timber beams to create long planks of wood.
+Plank wood flooring, also known as hardwood flooring, is as simple as it sounds: using traditional timber beams to create long wood floor planks.
 They can be constructed from one solid piece of wood or can be engineered from multiple layers of wood that are bonded into a very sturdy engineered plank that looks and feels like a solid plank.

-Plank wood flooring offers sizes for every space, making it a smart, stylish and cost-effective option.
-With a huge range of widths and lengths available, you have all the options you need for your project.
+Our wood plank flooring offers sizes for every space, making it a smart, stylish and cost-effective option.
+With a huge range of widths and lengths available, from long to wide to narrow, you have all the options you need for your project.

 Hardwood floors are very different to other wood effect floors such as vinyl, laminate and LVT, as hardwood floors are made from 100% natural wood, whereas the latter are made from manmade plastics.